 rpc error: code = NotFound desc = Requested entity was not found.

 This is expected behavior.
 Traffic Director configuration is scoped per network.
 If you haven't created a network yet and you run the CSDS client, you see this error message.

 - Traffic Director only supports the CSDS v2 API.

 - The node ID of each client must be unique within the service mesh.
-If multiple clients share the same node ID, only one configuration is returned.
-That is the configuration for the client that mostly recently connected to Traffic Director.
+If multiple clients share the same node ID, only one configuration is returned—the configuration for the client that most recently connected to Traffic Director.

-- You might sometimes see a backslash (\) in the node ID field in the yaml file.
-If this happens, escape the backslash using an additional backslash when you query the CSDS API for configuration information.
+- You might sometimes see a backslash (\) in the node ID field in the YAML file.
+If this happens, escape the backslash by using an additional backslash when you query the CSDS API for configuration information.
 This is a known issue.